Bylaws

 Section 9.01.
 Fundamental Precepts.
 The Corporation endorses as fundamental precepts that archaeology is a profession and that the privilege of professional practice requires integrity, responsibility, and competence on the part of each practitioner.

-(a) Respect for the interests of the employer or client of the archaeologist, so far as is consistent with law, the public welfare, the Articles of Incorporation and the Bylaws; (b) Refusal to comply with any request or demand of an employer or client which is in conflict with law, the public welfare, the Articles of Incorporation or the Bylaws; (c) Recommendation to employers or clients of the employment of other archaeologists or other expert consultants upon encountering archaeological problems beyond the field of specialization and competence of the archaeologist; (d) Exercise of reasonable care to prevent employees, colleagues, associates and others whose services are utilized by the archaeologist from revealing or misusing confidential information; (e) Forbearance from revealing confidential information, unless required to do so by law; (f) Forbearance from the use of confidential information to the disadvantage of the client or employer; (g) Forbearance from the use of confidential information for the advantage of the archaeologist or another person, unless the client or employer consents to such use after full disclosure; (h) Forbearance from accepting any compensation for recommending the employment of another archaeologist or other person, unless such compensation is fully disclosed to the potential employer or client; and (i) Forbearance from recommending or participating in any research which does not comply with the requirements of the Standards of Research Performance.
+Section 9.07.
+Responsibility to Employers and Clients.
+The Corporation endorses the following doctrines of responsibility by the archaeologist to employers and clients: (a) respect for the interests of the employer or client of the archaeologist, so far as is consistent with law, the public welfare, the Articles of Incorporation and the Bylaws; (b) refusal to comply with any request or demand of an employer or client which is in conflict with law, the public welfare, the Articles of Incorporation or the Bylaws; (c) recommendation to employers or clients of the employment of other archaeologists or other expert consultants upon encountering archaeological problems beyond the field of specialization and competence of the archaeologist; (d) exercise of reasonable care to prevent employees, colleagues, associates and others whose services are utilized by the archaeologist from revealing or misusing confidential information; (e) forbearance from revealing confidential information, unless required to do so by law; (f) forbearance from the use of confidential information to the disadvantage of the client or employer; (g) forbearance from the use of confidential information for the advantage of the archaeologist or another person, unless the client or employer consents to such use after full disclosure; (h) forbearance from accepting any compensation for recommending the employment of another archaeologist or other person, unless such compensation is fully disclosed to the potential employer or client; and (i) forbearance from recommending or participating in any research which does not comply with the requirements of the RPA Standards of Research Performance.

-Section 9.06.
+Section 9.08.
 Standards of Research Performance.
 The Corporation endorses in principle the Standards of Research Performance adopted by the Register of Professional Archaeologists.

 ARTICLE X: Governing Procedures

 Section 10.02.
 Meeting Conduct.
-Except as otherwise provided, Robert’s Rules of Order shall govern all meeting procedures, provided, however, such shall be deemed waived in the absence of a prompt and specific objection directed to the Chairman of the meeting.
+Except as otherwise provided, Robert’s Rules of Order shall govern all meeting procedures, provided, however, such shall be deemed waived in the absence of a prompt and specific objection directed to the Chair of the meeting.

 Section 10.03.
 Resignations.
 Any Director or Officer may resign at any time by giving written notice to the Board of Directors, the President or the Secretary.
 Such resignation shall take effect at the time specified in the notice; but unless otherwise specified therein, the acceptance of such resignation shall be necessary to make it effective.